Your privacy

 Social media

-Occasionally, we may reach out to you via social media if you are not a World Vision Australia follower by using the details on your supporter record, such as the email address and phone number matched to your social media account.
-We may target you by showing you World Vision Australia adds or content which we feel you may be interested in.
+We may reach out to you via social media if you are not a World Vision Australia follower by using the details on your supporter record, such as the email address and phone number matched to your social media account.
+We may target you by showing you World Vision Australia ads or content which we feel you may be interested in.
 This can be controlled using the social media platform as explained above.

 We may also use your email address and phone/SMS to link to Facebook or other social media sites so we can identify other users of these platforms who we think might be interested in supporting us, and we may then show them our content.
-If you prefer this does not occur, you can update your preferences or change them on the relevant social media platform.
+If you prefer this does not occur, you can adjust your preferences on the relevant social media platform.

 World Vision Australia engages third parties, including digital services, research and analytics services, and other specialists to help us provide the best possible services, operate with efficiency and better serve the communities we support.
-These partners may be located or have data centres outside Australia.
-We may also use, and/or store your information overseas, or use cloud service providers if any of our technical systems are located or need to process data overseas (for example, social media platforms).
+These partners may be located (or have data centres) outside of Australia.
+We may use, and/or store your information overseas, or use cloud service providers if any of our technical systems are located or need to process data overseas (for example, social media platforms).

-We may also share your information with other parts of World Vision’s global network.
+We may share your information within World Vision’s global network.
 For example, we may share your name and address with the World Vision office in the country where your sponsored child lives so they can write to you.
 This information is sent to World Vision International (which stores its information in Malaysia) and is accessed by the World Vision office in the relevant country.
-If you go on a field trip with us, we also share personal (including sensitive) information with World Vision entities overseas so they can prepare appropriately for the trip.
+If you go on a field trip with us, we also share personal (including sensitive) information with the relevant World Vision office overseas so they can prepare appropriately for the trip.

 In all cases, this does not change our commitment to safeguarding your privacy.